 You’ve just purchased a vehicle that has prior damage and you’re probably wondering, am I going to recover the cost to insure my vehicle with this existing damage?
 Well, the answer is no, as you’re not going to get any coverage for previous damage.
 There are reasons that is so and here are a few explanations why.

 Any previous damage that happens with a vehicle is not going to be covered by car insurance.
 Say you have a truck with a severely crushed back fender, and you failed to make a claim for the damage when it occurred.
 Now you want to make a claim as you are selling the truck to a friend and want to repair the damage.
 Well, it’s too late, and you must pay for any repairs out of pocket.
 Car insurance coverage will not pay for any repairs or fender replacement at this stage.

 When Damage is Covered

-If damage is present on your vehicle and you plan on selling it or passing on that vehicle to someone else, you must follow normal procedures with any kind of damage that occurs.
+If the damage is present on your vehicle and you plan on selling it or passing on that vehicle to someone else, you must follow normal procedures with any kind of damage that occurs.
 If you want to qualify for coverage, you must report the damage at the time of the accident.
 Second, the damage has to have been an actual insurable occurrence, such as an accident with another vehicle.

-Usually when previous damage is insignificant or slight, some vehicle owners will not make a claim for minor damage such as a gash or small dent.
+Usually, when previous damage is insignificant or slight, some vehicle owners will not make a claim for minor damage such as a gash or small dent.
 Repairing the damage isn’t worth the time and trouble when the deductible costs are more than the repair.
 So, instead of doing the repairs, most people will simply drive their vehicle with the damage.

 False Claims and Insurance Fraud